Shop Subscribe

 Constant Movement

 The biggest goal of an obstacle course should be to keep students moving and active for as much of the class period as possible.
-This might mean making two of the same course set-up, to split the students into two groups, or creating a longer, circular course so that students can keep going once they’ve cleared all the obstacles.
+This might mean making two of the same course set-up, splitting the students into two groups, or creating a longer, circular course so that students can keep going once they’ve cleared all the obstacles.

-If you decide to design a relay, or have students compete with each other for speed, it’s important to consider safety.
+If you decide to design a relay or have students compete with each other for speed, it’s important to consider safety.
 Be sure to go over each of the different obstacles and how students should use the equipment.

 Skill-Building & Review